 Gifts During Your Lifetime

-Making gifts during your lifetime is another strategy to consider.
-By gifting assets to your children or other beneficiaries while you’re still alive, you can reduce the size of your estate and potentially mitigate inheritance tax liabilities.
-Additionally, you can see the impact and joy your gifts bring to your loved ones.
+Making gifts during your lifetime is another strategy worth considering.
+By transferring assets to your children or other beneficiaries while you’re still alive, you can see the benefit your gifts bring — and you may also reduce the size of your estate for inheritance tax purposes.

-By exploring these alternatives to disinheritance, you can create a more balanced and fair estate plan that reflects your wishes and considers the needs of all your family members.
+By exploring these alternatives to disinheritance, you can create a more robust estate plan that reflects your wishes, reduces the risk of a successful legal challenge, and — where possible — minimises unnecessary family conflict.
+Plan, don’t panic.

 Potential Consequences of Disinheritance